 There’s an unavoidable subtext present when meeting turkeys just before Thanksgiving but these funny looking birds are doing just fine thanks to the folks at Shady Grove Farms in Woolrich Ontario.

 Run by Dan and Heather Goetz, Shady Grove supplies us with both turkeys and maple syrup.
-Their antibiotic-and-hormone-free flocks are free-roaming inside well-ventilated, straw-bedded barns where the turkeys have unlimited access to fresh water and feed on an all-vegetable diet.
+Their drug-and-hormone-free flocks are free-roaming inside well-ventilated, straw-bedded barns where the turkeys have unlimited access to fresh water and feed on an all-vegetable diet.
 By industry standards, the barn population density is very low, which is what allows these birds to flourish without antibiotics.

 Fun fact: if your bird is over 24 pounds it’s most likely a Tom; under and it’s probably a Tanya.